MLeidel/CodeScriber/CSdoc.md

 To travel through the bookmarks use **F3**.
 To clear all bookmarks use **Shift-F3**.

-_Note: bookmarks will be incorrect when lines are added or deleted._
+_Note: bookmarks will align when lines are added or deleted._

 ---